numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: int PyArray_CastTo(PyArrayObject* out, PyArrayObject* in)

-    Deprecated, PyArray_CopyInto handles the casting for NumPy 1.6 and later.
+    As of 1.6, this function simply calls :cfunc:`PyArray_CopyInto`, which handles the casting.

     Cast the elements of the array *in* into the array *out*.
 The output array should be writeable, have an integer-multiple of the